 Guests park at lots adjacent to the Epcot theme park.
 Lots are named Discover, Amaze, Journey, Imagine, Create, and Wonder.
 Guests may walk or take tram transportation to the Epcot entrance from the parking lots.

 At Hollywood Studios guests park in lots adjacent to the theme park.
 The lot names include: Television, Stage, Film, and Music.
 Guests may walk or utilize tram service from the parking lot to the park gates.
 With the Hollywood Studios expansion, the entrance may be relocated and the lots reconfigured.

 There is no fee to park at Disney Springs.
 There are 2 parking garages, orange and lime, that feature great technology.
 Outside the parking garages there are signs that lists the number of available spots, and above the parking spots are red and green lights that indicate whether the spots are occupied.
-There is no bus transportation from Downtown Disney to the theme parks.
+There is no bus transportation from Disney Springs to the theme parks.

 Guests staying at a Walt Disney World Resort may park at that resort free of charge for the length of their stay.
 Guests will be issued a parking permit upon check-in and that permit should be displayed in the car window when parking at the resort.
 Alternatively, Magic Bands may be scanned at the parking gates.

 Guests visiting other resorts are permitted to park at the resort free of charge for a couple of hours.
 For example, guests with a dining reservation at a resort can park during their dining experience.